 Cost of living in Namibia

 Life in Namibia is reasonably affordable.
-The capital is listed at 204th out of 209, according to Mercer’s 2021 list of most expensive cities to live in.
+Mercer’s 2022 Cost of Living Survey ranks Windhoek 213rd out of 227 countries worldwide, indicating a comparatively low cost of living.
 An expat’s biggest expense will most likely be accommodation and education, unless expat children are placed in public schools.

 Expat families and children

 Thanks to the country's large desert terrain, Nambia is one of the least densely inhabited countries in the world.
-As a result, residents can easily escape the city for a weekend getaway to some of Namibia's more isolated areas.
+As a result, it's easy to escape the city for a weekend getaway to some of Namibia's more isolated areas.
 While some expats may opt for a low-budget camping trip, luxury safaris are also on offer for those looking to splurge on an outing.

 Climate in Namibia

-The country has a subtropical desert climate, with seasonal dry and wet spells. the winter, falling between May to October, is dry and cool, with temperatures falling to around 45°F-70°F (7°C-21°C) around Windhoek.
-Summer is the wet season, with temperatures between 64°F and 88°F (18°C-31°C).
+The country has a subtropical desert climate, with seasonal dry and wet spells.
+Winter falls between May and October, and is dry and cool with temperatures falling to around 45°F–70°F (7°C–21°C) in Windhoek.
+Summer is the wet season, with temperatures between 64°F and 88°F (18°C–31°C).
 Expats should note that the southern parts of the country tend to be colder than the northern regions.